aljawaid/TemplateManager/README.md

 **NEW Project Sidebar**
 - Replaced default code to extend the functionality of the project sidebar menu
-- Add new hook `'template:project:sidebar:top'` (shows after the Custom Filter menu link to show content to all user roles)
+- Add new hook `'template:project:sidebar:top'`
+  - _Shows after the Custom Filter menu link to show content to all user roles_

 Screenshots